teemtee/tmt/docs/questions.rst

 .. code-block:: yaml

     discover:
-        how: fmf
+        how: shell
         dist-git-source: true

-See the :ref:`/spec/plans/discover/fmf` plugin documentation for more details.
+See the :ref:`/spec/plans/discover/dist-git-source` documentation for more details.